Kilobyte4621/ShellUtilities/README.md

 ### Scenario A: Bootstrapping a Recursive Config Toolkit

 Imagine you have a custom toolkit folder located at `~/workspace/dev-toolkit/` containing multiple separate shell files (`aliases.sh`, `docker-helpers.sh`, `git-hacks.sh`).
+These scripts can be organized into subfolders, mixed structures, or completely different cloned git repositories.
+Because `load_all.sh` runs recursively down your directory tree, everything gets gathered dynamically.

-Instead of referencing each one in your main profile, use `add2bash` to handle them automatically:
+Instead of manual indexing inside your main profile, execute `add2bash` directly:

 ```bash
 # 1. Navigate to your custom automation directory